Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D24

 Finished the Binary Heaps section of the Data Structures and Algorithms course, implementing Min/Max heaps, Priority Queues, and Heapsort.

+### R0D25

+Finished the Hash Tables and Graphs sections of the Data Structures and Algorithms course.